unlock-protocol/unlock/governance/README.md

 ## Cross-Chain DAO Proposals

-To maintain the integrity of the protocol accross various chains, we use a pattern of DAO proposals that allows execution on multiple chains.
-Messaging is sent accross the [Connext bridge](https://connext.network) to all supported chains.
+To maintain the integrity of the protocol across various chains, we use a pattern of DAO proposals that allows execution on multiple chains.
+Messaging is sent across the [Connext bridge](https://connext.network) to all supported chains.

 ### Prepare a cross-chain proposal